Ervie/jikan.net/docs/RateLimiting.md

 # Rate Limiting

+The Jikan public API will be discontinued on October 1, 2026.
+The quota rules below apply to the public instance until shutdown.
+Self-hosted instances may use different limits.

 Jikan v4 API supports the following quota rules for the public instance:

 - Cached requests do not count towards the limit